Denton County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls after booking.
-Use this opportunity to contact a loved one or an attorney.
+- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
+Use this opportunity to contact a licensed bail bondsman and a DUI attorney.

 Critical Deadlines

-- ALR Hearing Request: You have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
-Missing this deadline results in automatic license suspension.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
+Failure to request a hearing within this timeframe results in an automatic license suspension, beginning on the 40th day after arrest.

 DUI Enforcement in Denton County